Netflix-Skunkworks/UnrealValidationFramework/README.md

 A detailed description of what the validation is going to check for and why.

 ### 4.11 Run
-Run buttons exist for each validation, this runs the validation checks for this specific validation.
+Run buttons exist for each validation, this runs the validation check for this specific validation.

 ### 4.12 ValidationStatus
 A simple graphical display of the validations result, this shows whether a validation was a Success, a Fail or has Warnings that the user should inspect further.